tapaspal9/homepage/awards.md

 ---

-* I am awarded postdoctoral research fellowship by the Strategic Centre for Research in Privacy-Preserving Technologies & Systems ([SCRIPTS](https://www.ntu.edu.sg/scripts)) at [NTU](https://www.ntu.edu.sg) Singapore.
+* I was awarded postdoctoral research fellowship by the Strategic Centre for Research in Privacy-Preserving Technologies & Systems ([SCRIPTS](https://www.ntu.edu.sg/scripts)) at [NTU](https://www.ntu.edu.sg) Singapore.

-* I am awarded [ERCIM](https://www.ercim.eu) postdoctoral fellowship by the European Research Consortium for Informatics and Mathematics at [NTNU](https://www.ntnu.no) Norway.
+* I was awarded [ERCIM](https://www.ercim.eu) postdoctoral fellowship by the European Research Consortium for Informatics and Mathematics at [NTNU](https://www.ntnu.no) Norway.

 * I served as a _Senior Research Fellow_ from 2018 to 2021 at the department of [Mathematics](http://www.iitkgp.ac.in/department/MA) of